APC mourns as ex-Lagos commissioner, Ajiboso dies at 68

 He handled various tasks in the ruling All Progressives Congress, APC, in Lagos.

-In his lifetime, Ajiboso had said that improving people’s lives, was the hallmark of his aspiration.
+In his lifetime, Ajiboso had said that improving people’s life, was the hallmark of his aspiration.